Labs64/netlicensing.io/_posts/2017-09-20-dns-issues-io-domains-resolution.md

   - Resolution
 ---

-**Status update:** we are being affected by the intermittent global DNS issues with resolving records on .io domains.
+**Status update:** We are being affected by the intermittent global DNS issues with resolving records on *.io* domains.
 All .io domains globally are currently having intermittent issues, causing some issues with our services.

 Affected NetLicensing services: